motionproto/pf2e-reignmaker/docs/coding-standards/svelte-reactivity.md

 ### There Are No Exceptions

 Mutations are **never** acceptable in `updateKingdom()` callbacks.
-This is a hard rule.

-If you think you need an exception, you're solving the wrong problem.
-Refactor your approach.
+If you think you need an exception, refactor your approach.

 ---

 ## Enforcement

-### Manual Review
+### Code Review Checklist

-All PRs that touch kingdom state must be reviewed for mutations.
+All PRs that touch kingdom state must:

-Reviewers should:
-1. Search for mutation patterns
-2. Request immutable refactoring
+- ✅ Use immutable patterns exclusively
-3. Verify tests include const reactive statements
+- ✅ Include tests with const reactive statements
+- ✅ Document mutation-free guarantee

-### Automated Linting (Future)
+### Future: Automated Linting

 ```json
 {